snimu/rebasin-results/hlb-CIFAR10/RESULTS.md

 And to be clear, the more models are merged, the *worse* performance becomes.

-In the paper, a MLP was used for merging, so that might be another interesting thing to try.
+In the paper, an MLP was used for merging, so that might be another interesting thing to try.

 ## Model